Updated in Dec 2020

 - Management/governance meetings, lots of incident reporting with feedback, strongly encouraged and supported in service improvement projects

-Specialist training opportunities
+Other services/specialist training opportunities

 - No specific opportunities highlighted, but the department actively contribute to a number of Trust-wide research projects